quarcs-lab/nb-open/README.md

 ## Online Analysis Environment
 [![GESIS Notebooks](https://notebooks.gesis.org/static/images/logo/logo_text.png)](https://notebooks.gesis.org)

 The notebooks can be executed online at [GESIS Notebooks](https://notebooks.gesis.org).
-Just copy the URL of this repository and paste it on the [BINDER form of GESIS](https://notebooks.gesis.org/binder/)
+Just copy the URL of this repository and paste it on the [BINDER form](https://notebooks.gesis.org/binder/)

 - To open a virtual Jupyter lab session, make sure you change you click on `File` and change it to `URL`.
 Then, write `lab` in the field `URL to open (optional)`.
 Finally, click on `launch`.
 Alternatively, you could just click on this Binder badge: [![Binder](https://notebooks.gesis.org/binder/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/quarcs-lab/nb-open/HEAD?urlpath=lab)